Trismegiste/Mondrian/README.md

 As you know Law of Demeter and S.O.L.I.D guidances, you need your classes loosely coupled.
 And for this, there is one only rule : **ABSTRACTION**

-This app provides some helpers to add some abstraction into concrete classes with minimum pain.
+This app provides some helpers to add abstraction into concrete classes with minimum pain.

 ## How